ewest11/PD3D/README.md

 This function will write out a TIFF file of the detected puncta as 'detected_puncta.tif' in the ./SampleData/OutputFiles/ directory.
 This is a tiff stack of the detected puncta and can be opened in ImageJ for visualization and comparison to the original SABER image.

 When analyzing a number of images for the same conditions and imaging parameters, the same sigma should be used.
-The LoG threshold often needs to be recalculated for a given image, since it is internally normalized.
-However, these paramaters might vary across fluorescent channels and targets.
+The LoG threshold often needs to be recalculated for each image or identical condition since it is internally normalized.